 - Karel Doormanhof 45

 - Wijnhaven 61

-- Blaak 10
+- Blaak 10.

-As a PZI student this handbook is a key guide to understanding how the curriculum comes together as a whole, the credit points you will acquire, the criteria by which you will be assessed, and the specific requirements of each Module.
+As a PZI student this handbook is a key guide to understanding how the curriculum comes together as a whole, the credit points you will acquire, the criteria by which you will be assessed, and the specific requirements of each key activity (Self-Directed Research and Reading, Writing, and Research Methods).
 Please keep this document throughout your Master studies, and refer back to it for any questions you may have, and where appropriate, use it as a guideline for any work that you are about to embark upon.
 If you have questions that are not addressed, or issues that remain unclear, do not hesitate to ask your tutors, Course Director or supporting staff for help.